jimjonesbr/wmss/README.md

  http://localhost:8295/wmss?request=ListScores&performanceMedium=sc
 ```

-To constraint the search for the given performance medium to only mediums, use the *solo* parameter.
+To constraint the search for the given performance medium to only solo mediums, use the *solo* parameter:

  ```http
  http://localhost:8295/wmss?request=ListScores&performanceMedium=sc&solo=true